Optimal Fair Aggregation of Crowdsourced Noisy Labels using Demographic Parity Constraints: Introduction

 While most crowdsourcing methods are evaluated primarily in terms of accuracy, their fairness properties have only recently been studied \cite{lazier2023fairness}.
 Beyond aggregation, fairness in crowdsourcing systems has also been examined in the context of hiring problems, where the goal is to select annotators in a fair manner while maintaining high accuracy under budget constraints \cite{goel2019crowdsourcing, li2020towards}.

 \paragraph{Fairness.} Recent empirical studies have shown that human annotators often project societal stereotypes onto their labels, leading to biases correlated with sensitive features such as race or gender \citep{sap-etal-2019-risk}.
-Moreover, as highlighted by \citet{geva-etal-2019-modeling}, annotators’ individual identities and backgrounds can substantially influence the resulting data distributions, indicating that crowdsourced labels are not objective and rather reflect the collective subjective biases of the crowd \citep{prabhakaran-etal-2021-release}.
-Datasets such as CIFAR-10N \citep{wei2022learning} further confirm that human label noise is structured and instance-dependent, in contrast to common synthetic noise models, and thus resists simple correction strategies \citep{geva-etal-2019-modeling}.
+Moreover, as highlighted by \citet{geva-etal-2019-modeling}, annotators’ individual identities and backgrounds can substantially influence the resulting data distributions, indicating that crowdsourced labels are not objective and rather reflect the collective subjective biases of the crowd.
 Optimal $\varepsilon$-fair classifiers under parity constraints have been studied in \cite{denis2024fairness, xian2023fair, zeng2022bayes}.
 While \citet{denis2024fairness} adopt a min-max formulation, \citet{xian2023fair} rely on optimal transport; both approaches provide $\varepsilon$-fair classifiers in the multiclass setting, whereas \cite{zeng2022bayes} is restricted to the binary case.
 Compared to the work of \citet{xian2023fair}, \citet{denis2024fairness} offer a lighter statistical analysis and a more computationally efficient implementation.